rockthejvm/akka-classic-essentials/README.md

 # The official repository for the Rock the JVM Akka Essentials with Scala course

-**(for the Udemy edition, click [here](https://github.com/rockthejvm/udemy-akka-essentials))**
+**(for the Udemy edition, click [here](https://github.com/rockthejvm/udemy-akka-essentials))** **(for the repository of the Akka Typed course, click [here](https://github.com/rockthejvm/akka-essentials))**

 Powered by [Rock the JVM!](rockthejvm.com)

-This repository contains the code we wrote during [Rock the JVM's Akka Essentials with Scala](https://rockthejvm.com/course/akka-essentials) course.
+This repository contains the code we wrote during [Rock the JVM's Akka Classic Essentials](https://rockthejvm.com/p/akka-classic-essentials) course.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

+Also check out the latest [Akka Typed](https://rockthejvm.com/p/akka-essentials) course!

 ### How to install
 - either clone the repo or download as zip